techmatters/flex-plugins/flex-ui/README.md

 - We can implement our own complex configuration loader.

-- We can override the default redux store with our own implementation to add our own middleware, like thunk.
+- We should be able to override the default redux store with our own implementation to add our own middleware, like thunk.

 - Must be deployed at a root level and use a custom S3 error handler so that 404s are redirected to index.html so that refresh will work.

 - Logout doesn't work in the POC.
 We'll need to figure out how to intercept a logout event and clear local storage.

+- Subdomain separation should allow us to be logged into multiple helplines at the same time.
+Not really a user facing benefit, but it's a nice to have for dev/QA.

 - Service workers and reloads are always a bit of a PITA when it comes to displaying the latest version of the app.
 We'll need to figure out how to handle this.